JinHo-Dev/MargarineButter-Framework/README.md

 # MargarineButter Framework
 This is a simple Single-Page-Application (SPA) web framework that helps people make web application easy and fast.
 This is for timeless people who don't want to develop whole page but need clean and fancy styled web.
+Like its name; MargarineButter, All the things occurred in websites using this framework seem smooth, fluidal, and plain.

 # Features
 * Responsive Web